-The only “anemia” that you may suffer from is your practitioner’s in the dark about how to understand iron metabolism.
-The ability or the know how to measure it properly in the human body, thereby realized that every facet of iron activity is ruled and regulated by bioavailable copper.
+The ability or the know how to measure iron properly in the human body takes into account that every facet of iron activity is ruled and regulated by bioavailable copper.

-If you are at all curious about my stance and wonder why I believe that your practitioner got iron metabolism all wrong, please read this important article below:
+If you are at all curious about my stance and wonder why I believe that the current understanding about iron metabolism is misguided, please read this important article below: